dualslash/mips-pascal-compiler/README.md

 # MIPS Pascal Compiler

 A Pascal Compiler for the MIPS Architecture.
-Written for Unix/GCC in C++, using lex/yacc for parsing and Perl for unit tests.
+Written for Unix in C++, using lex/yacc for parsing and Perl for unit tests.

+## Requirements

+* Unix Environment
+* GCC/G++
+* SPIM `sudo apt-get install spim`

 ## Usage